Fernandoa ferdinandi

 What traditional systems uses this plant?

-This plant, known as the fernandina or fernandina bush, has been utilized by Indigenous Australian groups for various medicinal and practical purposes.
+This plant, known as the fernandina or fernandina shrub, has been used by Indigenous Australian communities for various medicinal and practical purposes.

 What are the pharmacological activities of Fernandoa ferdinandi?